Skip to main content

 4. Find a page

-Open the returned page.md in an editor or pass the path to an agent.
+Open the resolved page.md in an editor, or pass a concrete mounted path to an agent.

 5. Edit and review